shrinok/GiggleWiggle/README.md

-# Jokes-chrome-extension
-A google chrome extension for showing up random jokes in pop ups!
+# Add some fun to your browsing experience with the GiggleWiggle chrome extension - a new joke with every new tab